thebiggive/donate-frontend/README.md

 For each sandbox, you need to ensure a Site is created for both `/donations` and `/campaigns` and that public access is enabled for every Apex class the APIs use.

+## Browser support

+We want donations to work as widely as possible within the constraints set by our technology partners, unless doing so would compromise donors' security.
+Browsers we expect to work fully with this app are:

+* all modern mobile & desktop browsers kept up to date, including extended support release cycles;
+* Internet Explorer 11

+See [`browserslist`](./browserslist) for the specific instructions that tell the Angular build system what support is needed during builds.

+Because of limits with the payment processor Charity Checkout, the app must warn users of Internet Explorer 9 and 10 that they can't complete the journey, even though these browsers are included as [`browserslist`](./browserslist) build targets.
+To do this cleanly and also exclude other browsers unlikely to work with the external system, we use feature detection to look for [`console.time` support](https://caniuse.com/#feat=console-time) and direct users without it to upgrade.

 # Angular info

 The below docs are part of the `ng init` boilerplate starter info.
 We'll adpat them to our most common use cases later.